faisal7008/Contacts_MERN_APP/README.md

-React - Frontend JavaScript library used to build the user interface Redux - State management library used to manage app data Node.js - JavaScript runtime used to build the backend server
+React - Frontend JavaScript library used to build the user interface Redux - State management library used to manage app data Node.js - JavaScript runtime used to build the backend server Tailwind CSS - CSS framework used for styling the user interface

 Created by Mohammed Faisal Hussain